SWEG-2015EC-Batch/Coding-Geeks/ETS1399_15_Yeabsra_Yideg/Activity 3.1 /Playing with Digit/Digit.md

 *Problem analysis

-1.Input: choice,num
+Input: choice,num

-2.Output: menu and solution for each choice
+Output: menu and solution for each choice

-3.Operation:
+Operation:

 Do the following